Transition away from interbank offered rates (IBORs)

 London Interbank Offered Rate (LIBOR)

-The London Interbank Offered Rate, better known as LIBOR, was established by the British Bankers' Association in the mid-1980s, and subsequently became one of the main interest rate benchmarks used in financial markets.
+The London Interbank Offered Rate, better known as LIBOR, was established by the British Bankers' Association in the mid-1980s, with the first figures being published in January 1986.
+It subsequently became one of the main interest rate benchmarks used in financial markets.
 The responsibility for administering LIBOR was handed over to ICE Benchmark Administration Ltd on 31 January 2014.

-LIBOR is currently being phased out, and replaced by alternative ‘risk-free rates’ – primarily the Sterling Overnight Index Average (SONIA) benchmark, in the case of sterling markets.
+All LIBOR settings have now ceased to be published, having been phased out in stages between 2013 and 2024 and replaced by alternative ‘risk-free rates’ – primarily the Sterling Overnight Index Average (SONIA) benchmark, in the case of sterling markets.

 ICE Benchmark Administration